libretime/libretime/docs/manual/dashboard/index.md

 Items which are no longer available have an exclamation mark icon in the second column.
-This may happen for media files which were part of previous shows, and were removed from Libretime's library (main storage or watched folders) subsequently.
-Items which are included in forthcoming shows cannot be removed from the Library via the Libretime interface.
+This may happen for media files which were part of previous shows, and were removed from LibreTime's library (main storage or watched folders) subsequently.
+Items which are included in forthcoming shows cannot be removed from the Library via the LibreTime interface.

 Adding content to a running show
 --------------------------------